Spaghetti-droid/Watermarker/README.md

 #### Buttons

 - **Save**: Saves the configuration on screen to a file.
-- **Preview**: Opens a window showing a preview generated based on the current settings
+- **Preview**: Opens a window showing a preview generated based on the current settings.
+The image used for the preview is either the first selected image, or a default image if there are no images selected for watermarking.
 - **Start**: Starts watermarking the selected images using the parameters on screen.
 - **Close**: Close the window.